nleak/nleak/core/README.md

 ## Getting Started -->

 ### growth_graph.ts
-* Build a growth graph with conversion functions (e.g., to_Path) and algorithms (e.g., propagateGrowth, findLeakPaths, CalculateLeakShare)
+* Build a growth graph with conversion functions (e.g., `to_Path`) and algorithms (e.g.,`propagateGrowth`, `findLeakPaths`, `CalculateLeakShare`)
 ### heap_snapshot_parser.ts
 * Parse the heap snapshot from upsource and produce a JSON-like format snapshot output that shows the leaking objects
 ### leak_root.ts
 * Represents a leak root in a BLeak report.
 ### nleak.ts
 * The entrypoint of the entire program, which aims to find leaks in applications.
-It containins core function findAndDiagnoseLeaks, an end-to-end BLeak algorithm, which Locates memory leaks on the page and diagnoses them.
+It containins core function `findAndDiagnoseLeaks`, an end-to-end BLeak algorithm, which Locates memory leaks on the page and diagnoses them.

 ### node_driver.ts
-* Node_driver aims to run and handle various user processes such as takeHeapSnapshot,  navigateTo, relaunch, callEndpoint, etc.
+* Node_driver aims to run and handle various user processes such as `takeHeapSnapshot`,  `navigateTo`, `relaunch`, `callEndpoint`, etc.
 ### nop_progress_bar.ts
 *  A progress bar that does nothing.
 ### operations.ts
-* The operations class that contains definitions of all operations, e.g.,ConfigureRewriteOperation, ProgramRunOperation, GetGrowthStacksOperation, etc., following composite design pattern.
-It also contains an integrated function findAndDiagnoseLeaks that wraps up all operation functions.
+* The operations class that contains definitions of all operations, e.g.,`ConfigureRewriteOperation`, `ProgramRunOperation`, `GetGrowthStacksOperation`, etc., following composite design pattern.
+It also contains an integrated function `findAndDiagnoseLeaks` that wraps up all operation functions.
 ### path_to_string.ts
 * Convert a path as a human-friendly string.
 ### progress_bar.ts
-* A ProgressBar, using the 'progress' npm package.
+* A ProgressBar, using the '`progress`' npm package.
 ### results.ts
-*  Contains the results from a BLeak run; Compacts the results into a new BLeakResults object.
+*  Contains the results from a BLeak run; Compacts the results into a new `BLeakResults` object.
 ### stack_frame_converter.ts
 * Converts stack frames to get the position in the original source document.
 Strips any frames from the given agent string.